jstrutz/hashids.clj/README.md

 # hashids.clj

-A Clojure library to generate short unique ids from integers
+A Clojure library to generate short unique ids from integers.

+This is port of the [hashids](http://hashids.org) library, and aims to be functionally identical.

 ## Usage